msouppe/CMPE257_Mobile_Networks/paper/paper.md

 ## Real-world Measurements

-The real world is complex, and capturing measurements helps understand researchers to make sense out of all this complexity.
-This type of studies usually involves the deployment of nodes that test intra- and inter-domain features such as internet protocol performance.
-One of the most important aspects of this type of experiments is the collection of contextual information that might help readers and reviewers to interpret and verify the claims.
+The real world is complex, but capturing measurements helps researchers make sense out of all this complexity.
+These type of studies usually involves the deployment of nodes that test intra- and inter-domain features such as internet protocol performance.
+One of the most important aspects of these type of experiments is the collection of contextual information that might help readers and reviewers to interpret and verify the claims.
 Information such as which service provider is being used, physical location of endpoints,